jamesoyanna/jamesoyanna/README.md

 ## About Me :

-- 🏢 I am a Senior Frontend Engineer and open source contributor and Technical Writer.
+- 🏢 I am a Senior Frontend Engineer, open source contributor, and a Technical Writer.
 ---

 ### 📕 Latest Blog posts: